code4sac/code4sac.github.io/about/index.md

 		<h4>
 			Hacker Lab<br>
 			<small>
 				Hacker Lab -- our community tech space here in Sacramento -- is the bedrock of Code4Sac.
-In fact, it is by way of Hacker Lab's calendar and outreach that most people find Code4Sac.
+In fact, it is by way of Hacker Lab's calendar and outreach that most people find us.
 Our weekly hack nights and special events are all held at the Lab.
 Woot!
 			</small>
 		</h4>
 		<h4>